 In this article we cover:

 To become a licensed drone pilot and fly commercially, you need to pass the FAA’s Part 107 exam.
-Passing Part 107 is not difficult, especially if you refer the right resources and the right instructors to guide you.
+Passing Part 107 and getting your drone pilot license is not difficult, especially if you refer the right resources and the right instructors to guide you.
 Yes, there is a magic formula and we'll get to that later, but here is the actual logistical process of acquiring your FAA certificate.

 At Drone U, we have many Part 107 resources to help you out.
 Including a full online course that can be taken from home.
 We offer one of the few classes taught by an FAA Certified Flight Instructor, Ted!